How to Change a Light Socket

 You can do this with a non-contact voltage tester.
 There are a lot of tests that these handy little pocket testers can’t do, but this is one they’re made for.

 If you don’t find power, plan to replace the socket.
 If you do, turn the power off before proceeding.

 If your fixture takes bulbs with a 2-pin GU10 bayonet base, and you don’t have power coming into the socket, you’ll have to take the socket apart to see if you can repair it.
 You may need to replace the socket.

 If the socket takes screw-in bulbs, the round brass tab in the center of the bottom of the socket should have the incoming power on it (the neutral is connected to the threaded shell).
 The round tab should also be springy, to help it make good contact with the tip of the bulb.
 A common problem, though, is that over time that tab can lose its spring.
 Once that happens, it may not make good contact anymore.
 The good news is that it is often easy to correct that problem.

-For an on/off socket, or a 3-way socket that won’t power the higher-intensity element in a 3-way bulb, once you know the power is off, take a close look at that brass contact.
+For an on/off socket or a 3-way socket that won’t power the higher-intensity element in a 3-way bulb, take a close look at that brass contact.
 You should see a relatively narrow piece extending from it to connect it to the socket and the power.
-What you want to do is to use a thin but sturdy tool, such as a small flat-blade screwdriver or a metal nail file, to lift the other edge of the brass tab gently.
+Use a thin but sturdy tool, such as a small flat-blade screwdriver or a metal nail file, to lift the other edge of the brass tab gently.
 You don’t want to overdo it and damage the tab.
 Just a small lift—maybe 1/16 of an inch, should be enough.